Skip to main content

 Carnival Splendor

 Carnival's Splendor Class is comprised of a single ship: Carnival Splendor.
-The ship was originally ordered for Costa Cruises' Concordia Class; however, it was transferred to Carnival during construction.
+The vessel was originally ordered for Costa Cruises' Concordia Class; however, it was transferred to Carnival during construction.

 She received major upgrades when she went into dry dock in 2019.
 In addition to routine maintenance, Carnival's WaterWorks replaced the Twister Water Slide, the Aft pool on the Lido Deck was converted into the adults-only Serenity Retreat, Blue Iguana Tequila Bar and RedFrog Rum Bar replaced two pool bars, among other enhancements.